simologos/essex-eportfolio/example/content/research/bigData/index.md

 BI/DW primarily revolves around standard and ad hoc reporting, dashboards, alerts, queries, and details-on-demand.
 It deals with structured data, traditional sources, and manageable datasets.
 Typical questions addressed in BI/DW include inquiries about historical events, sales figures, problem identification, and situational analysis.

-On the other hand, Data Science employs techniques to process big data, emphasizing optimization, predictive modelling, forecasting, and statistical analysis.
+On the other hand, Data Science employs techniques to process big data, emphasizing optimisation, predictive modelling, forecasting, and statistical analysis.
 Data Science tackles more complex questions, such as "What if...?" scenarios, determining optimal business strategies, predicting future outcomes, understanding trends, and uncovering the reasons behind observed patterns.

 ## Internet of Things